dlt-hub/dlt/QUICKSTART.md

 c.
 Open the following files in your favorite IDE / text editor:
 - `data.json` (i.e. the JSON document you will load)
+- `credentials.json` (i.e. contains the credentials to our demo Google BigQuery warehouse)
 - `quickstart.py` (i.e. the script that uses DLT)

 ## 2. Set up a virtual environment